quadboston/Newton-Principia/contents/README-HOW-TO-SCRIPT.txt

         *..*
         <exegesis body>

-    The <exegesis body> is comprised of activity-areas.
+    The <exegesis body> is comprised of activity-areas called fragments or active-fragments.

     Activity areas contain either activity-json or exeg's content.

+    Activity areas are separated with character "¿".

+    If activity-area begins with character "?", then it is "activity-json which is writtne in JSON format.
+    If no character "?" is present at the beginning of activity-area, then it is a exeg's content.

     Exegs's content is comprised with topic-anchors, and content-text between them.

-    Activity-json is indicated with "?" at the beginning.

-        ¿       ( separates active areas )
-        ¦       ( separates topic-anchors, this is not ASCII "|" char )
+    Character "¦" separates topic-anchors.
+This is not ASCII "|" char.

     The content-text is a mix of LaTeX text and HTML.
     Between HTML tags, there is an ordinary text which can have any characters except,